lanl-ansi/PowerModels.jl/docs/src/multi-networks.md

     ```
     will result in an error.
 Moreover, `instantiate_model()` (see )

-Because this is a common pattern of usage, we provide corresponding calls to `run_mn_opf` (which behaves analogously to `run_opf`, but for multinetwork data).
+Because this is a common pattern of usage, we provide corresponding calls to `solve_mn_opf` (which behaves analogously to `solve_opf`, but for multinetwork data).

 !!! note